Ieuanoh/lol-champions-browser/README.md

 ## Getting Started

-To start the app, create a .env file in the root folder and input your Riot Games API Key like so:
+To start the app, create a file called '.env'  in the root folder and input your Riot Games API Key like so:

 `API_KEY=YOURKEY`